capitanbatata/capitanbatata.github.io/_drafts/review-tergon-t4.1.md

   the back support you might not be using the shoulder blades support.
 - Tilt lock mechanism is stepless.
 This makes it hard to reproduce your preferred lean angle.
+- The headrest does not come forward enough.
+It is not useful like this.

 # First try